Common Name: Humpback Whale

-General Description: The body of a Humpback Whale is more robust than those of the other rorquals.
+General Description: A humpback whale is more robust than other rorquals.
 The top of the head is flattened and covered by a number of fleshy knobs.
 There is a round protuberance at the tip of the lower jaw.

 Humpbacks are black or grey, with a white region on the throat and belly.
 The flippers are white underneath, sometimes above as well.
 The tail flukes are broad and butterfly-shaped, and have some white below.

 Size: Adults, Humpback males grow to a length of 15 m, and females to 16 m.
 Weights as given by different sources vary from 25 to about 65 tons.
 Calves at birth, 4.5m long.

 Appearance At Sea: Usually seen in family groups of three or four, Humpbacks produce a single bushy spout up to 3 m high.

 Some Humpbacks leap out of the water and lobtail prior to feeding.
 Humpbacks appear to enjoy breaching, and this type of behaviour attracts tourists to watch them off the east coast of the USA.
 A breaching Humpback launches gracefully into the air and executes a half-twist so that it lands on its back.
 One young animal in the Caribbean was noted breaching 130 times over 75 minutes.

 Seagulls steal fish from Humpbacks’ open mouths, but careless birds may be swallowed accidentally.
 The stomach of a Humpback Whale that washed ashore in England in 1825 was found to contain six sea birds.